kasmtech/workspaces_registry_template/README.md

 # THIS IS CURRENTLY IN DEVELOPMENT AND NOT READY FOR PRIME TIME YET, WE'LL ANNOUNCE WHEN IT'S INCLUDED IN BUILDS.
 FEEL FREE TO PLAY WITH IT THOUGH AND GIVE FEEDBACK.

-# Kasm Apps
+# Kasm Workspaces

-This is a repository of the apps supported by Kasm.
-The apps list is automatically generated and can be used when creating new workspaces or using the 1 click installer
+This is a repository of the workspaces supported by Kasm.
+The workspaces list is automatically generated and can be used when creating new workspaces or using the 1 click installer

-## Create your own app store
+## Create your own workspace registry

-We have tried to make it as simple as possible for people to create their own app stores that work with Kasm, the easiest way to do that is to follow these steps:
+We have tried to make it as simple as possible for people to create their own registries that work with Kasm, the easiest way to do that is to follow these steps:

 1. Click on "Use this template", select Create a new repository
 1. Select a Repository name, you will need to use this name later in the process as well, tick the "Include all branches" checkbox, then click on the "Create repository from template" button